-Officials said the art panels — varying in size from 3-by-6 feet to 8-by-9 feet — were completely covered with maroon spray paint.
+The Red Rock art panels — varying in size from 3-by-6 feet to 8-by-9 feet — were covered with maroon spray paint.
 The vandalism happened in the Willow Spring/Lost Creek area, officials said.

-The panels included pictographs, defined as paintings and drawings on rock, and petroglyphs, drawings scraped and ground onto the surface of the rock.
+The panels included pictographs, paintings and drawings on rock, and petroglyphs, which are drawings scraped and ground onto the surface of the rock.
 All were severely damaged, officials said.

 The drawings could date back to A.D.
-1000 and were probably made by the known prehistoric archaeological cultures that lived in the area, such as the Virgin Anasazi or the Paiute.
+1000 and were probably made by prehistoric archaeological cultures that lived in the area, such as the Virgin Anasazi or the Paiute.

 The Bureau of Land Management previously estimated the restoration would cost about $10,000.
 The vandalism is the most severe case in Red Rock in the past several years.